Palestinian shot dead trying to breach Gaza border: Israel army - Journal du Cameroun

 The death brings to 125 the number of Palestinians killed by Israeli fire in Gaza since March 30.

-The vast majority have been killed during weeks of protests along the border.
+The vast majority have been killed during weeks of protests along the border, while a few were killed while carrying out attacks or in air strikes.

 Protests peaked on May 14 when at least 61 people were killed as tens of thousands approached the heavily fortified border in a demonstration coinciding with the controversial opening of the US embassy in Jerusalem.